ravendb/bootcamp/src/Unit-3/lesson4/README.md

 ## Great job!
 Onto Lesson 5!

 You just learned how to use the Changes API.

-This is a extremelly powerful feature that enables an whole host of interesting scenarios.
+This is an extremely powerful feature that enables a whole host of interesting scenarios.

 **Let's move onto [Lesson 5](../lesson5/README.md).**